Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 Stale air is a health risk

-Getting rid of stuffy, stale air isn’t just about comfort.
-If air isn’t circulating properly in your home, allergens, moisture, and pollutants build up in the air you breathe, which can cause or exacerbate a wide variety of health issues (think recurring headaches, ongoing fatigue, and skin problems).
+Getting rid of stuffy, stale air isn’t just about comfort or a “good room feel.”
+If air isn’t circulating properly in your home, allergens, moisture, and air pollutants build up in the air you breathe, which can cause or exacerbate a wide variety of health issues (think recurring headaches, ongoing fatigue, and skin problems).

 (By the way, here’s how to know if your home air quality is up to standards.)